Young Professional - How to apply

 • that you must bring along with all other documents for the activation of the work permit.

 Enter this number in the ‘offer of employment number’ field in your application.
-In the same application screen you must also provide this information:
+In the same application screen you must also provide further information:

 • the four-digit National Occupational Classification (NOC) code,